tsat0002/pisa-teacher-proficiency-analysis/README.md

 The data can be requested for from the [Dataverse website](https://dataverse.ada.edu.au/dataverse/lsay).

 Please ensure to save this in a 'data' folder in the project.

-In order to recreate some of the visualisations included in the LSAY_EDA.qmd, please ensure packages in R/00-setup.R are installed.
+In order to recreate some of the visualisations included in the LSAY_EDA.qmd, please ensure all packages in R/00-setup.R are installed.
 In particular, the [grattantheme](https://github.com/grattan/grattantheme) and [ggdirectlabel](https://github.com/MattCowgill/ggdirectlabel).

+After this, you will be able to knit the LSAY_EDA.qmd file utilised for findings discussed in the report.